smullolo/ardupilot_wiki/copter/source/docs/skyrocket.rst

 Where to Buy
 ------------

-The `SkyViper GPS Streaming drone <http://sky-viper.com/product/info/V2450GPS-sd>`__ (`version with FPV headset <http://sky-viper.com/product/info/V2450GPS-fpv>`__ is expected to be on sale through Amazon, ToysRUs and Target in the US, Canada, Chile, France, German, Holland, Lithuania, Mexico, New Zealand, Serbia, UK from October 2017.
+The `SkyViper GPS Streaming drone <http://sky-viper.com/product/info/V2450GPS-sd>`__ (`version with FPV headset <http://sky-viper.com/product/info/V2450GPS-fpv>`__) is on sale through Amazon, `ToysRUs <https://www.target.com/p/sky-viper-streaming-video-drone-v2450hd/-/A-52136996>`__ and `Target <https://www.target.com/p/sky-viper-streaming-video-drone-v2450hd/-/A-52136996>`__ in the US, Canada, Chile, France, German, Holland, Lithuania, Mexico, New Zealand, Serbia, UK from October 2017.

 SkyRocket sells a variety of different drones, be sure to get the GPS Streaming drone which should have a white shell and usually sells for around $150 US.